jadebustos/workshop-rhel8-edge/08-operating-system-upgrade.md

 * If you have follow the workshop you will have two RHEL for Edge images.
 * You need to get the **ostree-commit** value for the two images you have created.
 So you will have to modify the playbook [rhel_edge_upgrade.yaml](ansible/rhel_edge_upgrade.yaml) setting the **imageIDOrig** variable with the **ostree-commit** value for the first image an the **imageIDUpdated** variable with the value for the second image, the one which has the **strace** RPM package installed.
-* Go to the RHEL 8 Server and perform the following steps to publish the upgraded image:
+* Go to the RHEL 8 Server and perform the following steps to make the upgraded image available for the upgrade:
   ```console
   [root@rhel8edge edgeimage]# composer-cli compose list
   3096e960-2019-4575-ad4d-f3960026ec6b FINISHED edgeserver 0.0.2 edge-commit